roman-milk/roman-milk.github.io/frank-and.md

  "I guess that means that Missy is really Marsha?"

  "That's right.
 Jesus Frank; I had no idea that you were Dorie's husband."
-Report_Story #3